 The above is an affiliate link.
 If you click through and buy something- anything- from Amazon, they will give me a few cents.

-I received this book free from Net Galley in return for an unbiased review.
+I received this book free in exchange for an unbiased review.

 Neither of these things influenced my review.